 The German speaking women of the Fairbanks community look forward to the stewardesses’ bringing German fashion magazines like Brigitte or InStyle, which is quite different from the InStyle you can buy in the US.

-What not to wear
+What not to Wear Exploring Alaska

 Most of the passengers are Germans who come for hiking and visiting the hot springs, wilderness areas, and Denali Park or for climbing Denali.